-Recovered in good health JTM returned to India in 1851 invited by the government to work in revision of his dictionary, which he mainly carried through in Poona and Mahabaleshwar.
+Recovered in good health Molesworth returned to India in 1851, invited by the government to work in revision of his dictionary, which he mainly carried through in Poona and Mahabaleshwar.
 He returned to England around 1860.
 He was unmarried.

 Sources: Biographical sketch by Sh.
 Gogate in a new edition of Molesworth’s Marathi–English Dictionary, xv-xviii; Wikipedia.

 Last Updated on 11 months by Admin